DataDog/integrations-extras/README.md

 You will need a working [Ruby](https://www.ruby-lang.org) environment.
 For more information on installing Ruby, please reference [the Ruby installation documentation](https://www.ruby-lang.org/en/documentation/installation/).

 You will also need [Wget](https://www.gnu.org/software/wget/).
-Wget is already installed on most Linux systems and is easy to install on Mac using [Homebrew](http://brew.sh/). *Need Windows instructions link or info*.
+Wget is already installed on most Linux systems and is easy to install on Mac using [Homebrew](http://brew.sh/) or on Windows using [Chocolatey](https://chocolatey.org/).

 ## Setup